AdaCore/spark2014/docs/ug/usage.rst

    -d, --debug            Debug mode
    --proof=               Proof mode
-      normal                Normal mode
+      no_wp                 Do not compute VCs, do not call prover all_split             Compute all VCs, save them to file, do not call prover path_wp               Use traditional way of computing VCs, one for each path no_split              Compute one VC per check
-      no_wp                 Do not compute VCs, do not call prover all_split             Compute all VCs, save them to file, do not call prover path_wp               Use traditional way of computing VCs, one for each path no_split              Compute only a single VC for each check; fastest but least precise option --pedantic             Use a strict interpretation of the Ada standard --steps=nnn            Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s            Set the prover timeout in seconds (default: 1)
+      then_split            Start with one VC per check, then split --pedantic             Use a strict interpretation of the Ada standard --steps=nnn            Set the maximum number of proof steps to nnn for Alt-Ergo --timeout=s            Set the prover timeout in seconds (default: 1)